uport-project/uport-identity/README.md

 ### Proxy
 This is the main identity contract.
 All your transactions are forwarded through this contract which acts as your persistent identifier.

-### StandardController
+### RecoverableController
 This is a controller which plugs in to the proxy contract.
 It gives you the ability to have one key that can make transactions through the proxy, but can't change the owner of the proxy, and another key that acts as a recovery key that can change the owner of the proxy.
 This gives you the ability to store a recovery key in cold storage while you can use your main key for regular transactions.
 If your main key is lost you can change it using the recovery key from cold storage.

 ### RecoveryQuorum
-This contract plugs into the StandardController to provide recovery with a n-of-m setup.
+This contract plugs into the RecoverableController to provide recovery with a n-of-m setup.
 This allows for creating recovery networks consisting of your friends.

 ### UportRegistry
 This contract is used to store information related to your identity.